The curvature of almost Robinson manifolds: Geometric applications

 A natural arena for the study of the geometric properties of $\mcK$ and its orthogonal complement $\mcK^\perp$ is provided by the \emph{intrinsic torsion} of the $\Sim(n-2)$-structure induced by $\mcK$.
 In broad terms, the intrinsic torsion associated to $\mcK$ splits into classes, which can be identified with $\simalg(n-2)$-invariant decompositions of $\nabla_a k_b \pmod{\alpha_a k_b}$.
 In general relativity, the resulting classification gives rise to the well-known characterisation of the congruence generated by $\mcK$ in terms of geometric optics: geodesy, shear, twist, dilation and parallelism.
 The latter is the strongest $\Sim(n-2)$-invariant differential condition on $\mcK$ that one can impose.
 Equivalently, any generator $k^a$ of $\mcK$ is recurrent with respect to $\nabla_a$, i.e. $\left( \nabla \ind{_a} k \ind{^{[b}} \right) k \ind{^{c]}} = 0$.
 The holonomy of $\nabla_a$ is then contained in a subgroup of $\Sim(n-2)$.
 Local normal forms for such manifolds have been notably given in \cite{Galaev2010}.
-Here, we recall the integrability condition for the existence of such a vector field, which can be found, for instance, in \cite{Ortaggio2012a} and references therein.
+Here, we recall the integrability condition for the existence of such a vector field, which can be found, for instance, in \cites{Ortaggio2009b,Ortaggio2013a} and references therein.

-\begin{rem} In the following statements and the rest of the paper, special features of low dimensions can be obtained by excluding those $\simalg(n-2)$-modules that do not occur there.
-These are marked in the tables of appendix \ref{sec-rep} -- see also appendix \ref{sec-low-dim}. \end{rem}
+\begin{rem} In the following statements and the rest of the paper, special features of low dimensions can be obtained by excluding those $\simalg(n-2)$-modules that do not occur there -- see section \ref{sec-curvature} and appendix \ref{sec-low-dim} for details. \end{rem}

 \begin{prop} Suppose that $(\mcM,g)$ admits a parallel null line distribution $\mcK$, and let $k^a$ be any section of $\mcK$ so that $(\nabla_a k^{[b}) k^{c]} = 0$.
 Then

 Further,

 and if any two of the following conditions